alextanhongpin/components-design/README.md

 ### Reusable
++ Breakdown components into smaller parts to increase reusability.
++ Abstract logic by building higher-order-components.
 + Components should not be designed to be too specific - you might end up creating similar components with different use cases.
 E.g, an ordinary `Dropdown` component might end up rewritten as `DropdownSelect`, `DropdownMultiSelect`, `DropdownWithIcons`.
 + Pass in `options` such as *allowMultipleSelection* or *showIcons* instead when initializing the components.
 The `Factory`, `Adapter` or `Decorator` pattern could be used to add enhancements to your component.

+### Atomic Design pattern
++ Break components into smaller parts - atoms, molecules, organisms, template and pages.
++ Split components by roles.
++ Build larger components by composition rather than inheritance.

 ### Isolated
++ Components are unique
++ Components can share the same styling, but have different logic implemented within (different states due to permissions)
 + Each component are standalone components and should have an unique identifier.
 + Any changes in one component should not affect the other component on the same page.
 E.g, toggling a dropdown will not affect the other dropdowns on similar page.
 + Components can interact with one another (data transfer, triggering changes in another component) through the `Observer` pattern.